HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 In the current proposal, we provide infrastructure for servers to correlate Web Messaging requests with a specific SMART App Launch context, through the `smart_web_messaging_handle`.
 However we do not require that servers make use of this property.
 We refer commenters to [discussion and rationale here](https://github.com/HL7/smart-web-messaging/pull/4) and welcome any additional feedback on this point.

 ### General FHIR API interactions
 In the current proposal, we limit message types to `ui` and `scratchpad` for messages sent from the app to the EHR client.
 However, it might be convenient for apps if the SMART Web Messaging standard supported a `fhir` message type, which would signify messages meant to be relayed from the app, through the EHR client to the FHIR server.
-This is a recent idea which has not yet been fully explored by the community.
-We welcome ballot comments that speak to the merits or risks of this convenience capability, should there be enough interest to warrant further development of this feature.
+We welcome ballot comments that speak to the merits or risks of this capability; based on feedback we will consider introducing  a `fhir.*` message type.